 Life depends on industrial minerals - but what does that mean to you?
 Our products find their way into thousands of objects you use every day, probably without even noticing.
 Here are some examples of ways our minerals touch your life.

 You roll out of bed to enjoy a cup of coffee with breakfast.
 The coffeemaker manufacturer used minerals such as talc and wollastonite to reinforce the plastic shell of your coffee machine.

 You put your cup and plate in the dishwasher.
 The rubber gasket that surrounds the door contains minerals; and the white plastic housing of your machine contains minerals to make it more rigid, particularly at high temperatures.

 After breakfast, you take a long shower.
 The shampoo and showergel you use contain minerals such as kaolin and talc to give them that luxurious creamy or pearlescent effect.
-Your body and face scrub products may contain little beads of perlite – an environmentally friendly alternative to the plastic beads often using in exfoliating cosmetics.
+Your body and face scrub products may contain little beads of perlite – an environmentally friendly alternative to the plastic beads often used in exfoliating cosmetics.
 Your deodorant may contain diatomite to absorb perspiration and odors.
 If you wear make-up, talc gives your eye-shadow and face powder that special sheen and soft, silky feel and kaolin may have been used as a matting agent.

 You're on your way to work in your new car.
 Plastics reinforced with talc or wollastonite allow automakers to produce thinner, lighter automotive parts, meaning you get better fuel performance and your car generates fewer CO2 emissions.
 Minerals also increase the structural rigidity of the plastic bumpers, door pillars and dashboard in your car - keeping you safe in the event of an accident, and mica may well have been used to improve the sound damping of the plastic bodywork.
 The paint on the outside of your car contains minerals to prevent corrosion and improve scratch resistance.
 Minerals are also key ingredients in your tires and car exhaust system, helping to reduce your carbon footprint.